apache/tvm-rfcs/rfcs/0068-inclusive-language.md

 It doesn't seem practical to pass gender specific pronouns in the blocklist since these seem to generate many false positives.
 Instead we propose that the use of gender-specific pronouns when gender is irrelevant or unknown be monitored during code reviews.

 Since it is not possible to always replace non-inclusive terms e.g. in the case of references to third party tools, a list of files to skip during linting will be passed in the skiplist parameter to blocklint.
+In addition, blocklint can be instructed to ignore a particular occurrence of a blocked word, by including a comment "blocklint: pragma" on the same line.
+Some examples of this use can be seen in the [pragma tests for blocklint](https://github.com/PrincetonUniversity/blocklint/blob/master/tests/sample_files/test_pragma.cc).

 # Drawbacks
 [drawbacks]: #drawbacks